derailed-dash/demo-lz-docs/content/epam-lz/onboarding/sandbox.md

 ## Requesting a Sandbox Project

-- A **tenant sandbox** is created automatically, by the _tenant factory_, upon creation of a tenancy in ECP.
+- A **tenant sandbox** is created automatically, by the _tenant factory_, upon creation of a tenancy in LZiiB.
 - For an **individual sandbox**, please raise a Non Catalogue Request in service now for **PIT Platform Cloud Support** with the following template and ensure relevant line manager approval is provided.

 ### Request Template